seppinho/haplogrep-cmd/README.md

 # HaploGrep

 We provide a free [haplogroup classification service](https://haplogrep.uibk.ac.at/).
-You can upload your mtDNA profiles (VCF or HSD) and receive profiles including the mt haplogroup in return.
+You can upload your mtDNA profiles (VCF or HSD) and receive the mitochondrial haplogroup in return.
 So far, HaploGrep has been cited over 400 times (June 2018).

 ## Commandline Version
     mkdir haplogrep-cmd